Gold IRA Tax Rules

 IRS-Approved Physical Gold Coins for IRAs

-Be reminded that the gold IRA tax rules dictate that not all gold coins, bars, or and physical precious metals are eligible for IRA investment.
+Be reminded that the gold IRA tax rules dictate that not all gold coins, bars, or and physical precious metals are eligible for IRAs.
 Instead, you may only hold specific forms of bullion that meet minimum requirements for purity and fineness.

 With the exception of American Gold Eagles, all physical gold coin investments must be at least .995 pure, and be manufactured in a national mint, or one certified by NYMEX, NYSE/Liffe, LME, LPPM, COMEX, ISO 9000, or TOCOM.